 Two works of Fitzsimmons seem to serve as the foundation for the editorial’s assertions.
-The first is his book, “Ecological Confusion Among the Clergy” , which appeared in the Fall 2000 edition of the Acton Institute’s Journal of Markets and Morality.
-In his article, the author critically examines, among other things, a draft document issued in January of 2000 by a group by Catholic Bishops in the Pacific Northwest region, concerning the Columbia River watershed.
+The first is his book, Defending Illusions: The Federal Protection of Ecosystems In this volume, he criticizes the Clinton-era paradigm of ecosystem management, arguing that the new environmental ethos is woefully eco- or bio-centric rather than human- or God- centered.
+The second work, which serves as the background for the editorial’s assertion that Fitzsimmons criticized the Catholic Church is his article, <a href=" mandm="" publicat_m_and_m_2000_fall_fitzsimmons.php="" publications="http://www.marketsandmorality.com/index.php/mandm/article/view/599">“Ecological Confusion Among the Clergy,” which appeared in the Fall 2000 edition of the Acton Institute’s Journal of Markets and Morality.
+In his article, the author critically examines, among other things, a draft document issued in January of 2000 by a group by Catholic bishops in the Pacific Northwest region, concerning the Columbia River watershed.
 The second document examined is a pastoral statement on environmental matters issued by the National Conference of Catholic Bishops in 1991.

 The attempt of the Atlanta Journal Constitution to cast Allan Fitzsimmons and his distinguished career in anti-religious terms is simply not responsible editorializing on the part of a respected newspaper.
 Such careless statements fail to meet the demands of proper intellectual debate between opposing viewpoints and exploits appropriate religious discussion in order to score points for a secular political agenda – an agenda often hostile to religious belief.
-As Tip O’Neil once famously said, “all politics is local”, but for those gatekeepers of contemporary environmental orthodoxy, perhaps that statement should be amended—“all politics is personal.”
+As Tip O’Neill once famously said, “All politics is local,” but for those gatekeepers of contemporary environmental orthodoxy, perhaps that statement should be amended: “All politics is personal.”